Northward Plugin Development

 Lifecycle Semantics Quick Reference

-Connector::new(ctx)- What to do: Capture dependencies (
+Connector::new(ctx)(async, polled on pluginNG_RUNTIME)- What to do: Capture dependencies (

-ConfigurationError(Diagnosable). - Do not: Spawn long tasks; do not do network/file I/O; do not do "Uncontrollable duration" probing here.
+Drop); failure should returnConfigurationError(diagnosable). - Do not: Spawn long tasks; do not do network/file I/O; do not do "Uncontrollable duration" probing here.

 - What to do: Capture dependencies (